How to Become a Landscape Contractor: Education and Career Roadmap

 Step 3: Obtain Certification

-Acquiring a voluntary competency certification may help landscape contractors attract new clients.
+Acquiring a voluntary competency certification may help landscape contractors attract new clients and advance their careers.
 Professional organizations in the field offer various certification levels based on education and experience.
 For example, the Professional Landcare Network (LPN) offers several landscaping certifications, including the Landscape Industry Certified Manager, Landscape Industry Certified Technician and Landscape Industry Certified Lawn Care Technician.
 In order to earn certification, individuals need to have experience in the field and pass an exam.
 Benefits of obtaining certification include demonstrating a certain level of professionalism and recognition in the industry.

 - Consider a degree.
 A degree is not required to become a landscape contractor; however, contractors may benefit from obtaining formal training.
 A degree in landscape design or horticulture requires study of ecology, plants, soil, fertilizer and pesticides.
-A bachelor's degree in landscape architecture prepares contractors to design parks, playgrounds and campuses.
+A bachelor's degree in landscape architecture prepares contractors to design parks, playgrounds and campuses, which may create additional work opportunities and career advancement.